Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Related Work

 Narrative generation methods have gradually evolved from early generative neural networks \cite{fan2018hierarchical, yao2019plan, fan2019strategies, yu2020draft, ammanabrolu2021automated} to LLM-based approaches that leverage prompt engineering, hierarchical generation frameworks, and multi-agent role-playing.
 Dramatron \cite{mirowski2023dramatron} proposes a hierarchical generation framework that decomposes screenwriting into structured stages and generates high-quality long-form scripts.
 DOC \cite{yang2023doc} introduces detailed outline control to solve long-story coherence degradation problems.
 HoLLMwood \cite{chen2024hollmwood} adopts a role-playing mechanism in which specialized LLMs act as writers, editors, and actors, collaborating through iterative feedback cycles.
 IBSEN \cite{han2024ibsen} considers real-time user participation and proposes a director–actor collaboration framework to enable controllable script generation in human–AI interaction.
 FilmAgent \cite{xu2024filmagent} expands beyond traditional scriptwriting to encompass film production automation through multi-agent coordination.
 Ex3 \cite{lei2024ex3} improves long-form novel generation by combining structure-aware instruction tuning with a tree-based expansion method, enhancing narrative coherence and character development.
 Neeko \cite{yu2024neeko} adopts character-specific LoRA adapters and a gating mechanism to enable scalable multi-character role-playing.
 CRITICS \cite{bae2024collective} enhances long-form story generation by incorporating a collaborative multi-agent critique process, addressing limitations in creativity and expressiveness of traditional plan-based methods.
 TaleForge \cite{nguyen2024taleforge} introduces an interactive multimodal system that enables personalized story creation through user-driven character and environment customization, addressing the growing demand for adaptive storytelling experiences.
 A knowledge-guided storytelling approach \cite{pan2024guiding} leverages structured graphs to enhance narrative consistency and factual accuracy.
 R2 \cite{lin2025r} proposes a Reader–Rewriter framework for adapting novels into screenplays, addressing hallucination and causality issues via refinement and plot graph construction.
 Domain-specific approaches \cite{cao2025multi} address cultural requirements by generating traditional opera scripts that preserve authenticity and narrative conventions.
 BookWorld \cite{bookworld2025} constructs multi-agent societies grounded in established fictional universes, addressing the challenge of simulating dynamic characters and consistent worldviews in book-based settings.

-Despite multiple attempts during generation, existing story generation methods still adhere to a single-pass workflow and lack iterative revisions employed by scriptwriters to progressively improve script quality.
+Despite multiple attempts during generation, existing narrative generation methods still adhere to a single-pass workflow and lack iterative revisions employed by scriptwriters to progressively improve script quality.
+This limitation constrains the quality of the generated scripts.
 In this paper, we propose a pluggable framework that iteratively refines scripts in a coarse-to-fine manner, enabling systematic improvements while preserving contextual consistency.